aravindkanna8/DBRE_Assessment/README.md

 bash

-  "docker exec -it pg_master psql -U master_user -d testDB"
+  "**docker exec -it pg_master psql -U master_user -d testDB**"

 Run:

 sql query

+   "**SELECT * FROM orders;**"

+Task 2.3: Logical Replication
+1. Enable Replication on pg_master
+We modify PostgreSQL configuration to enable logical replication.

+2. Configure pg_replica as a Subscriber
+To enable replication, we create a publication on the master and subscribe to it from the replica.

+3. Validation
+Insert new data into the orders table on pg_master:

+sql

+" **INSERT INTO orders (product_name, quantity, order_date) VALUES ('Product D', 15, '2024-12-04');** "

+Connect to pg_replica and verify the replicated data:

+sql

-   "SELECT * FROM orders;"
+" **SELECT * FROM orders;** "